IntersexDisorders of sex development; DSDs; Pseudohermaphroditism; Hermaphroditism; Hermaphrodite

 - Chromosome analysis

 - Specific molecular testing

-- Endoscopic examination (to verify the absence or presence of a vagina or cervix)
+- Endoscopic exam (to verify the absence or presence of a vagina or cervix)

 - Ultrasound or MRI to evaluate whether internal sex organs are present (for example, a uterus)

-Ideally, a team of health care professionals with expertise in intersex should work together to understand and treat the child with intersex -- and to understand, counsel, and support the entire family.
+Ideally, a team of health care professionals with expertise in intersex should work together to understand and treat the child with intersex and support the family.

 Parents should understand controversies and changes in treating intersex in recent years.
-In the past, the prevailing opinion was that it was generally best to assign a gender as quickly as possible, often based on the external genitals rather than the chromosomal gender, and to instruct the parents to have no ambiguity in their minds as to the gender of the child.
+In the past, the prevailing opinion was that it was generally best to assign a gender as quickly as possible.
+This was often based on the external genitals rather than the chromosomal gender.
+Parents were told to have no ambiguity in their minds as to the gender of the child.
 Prompt surgery was often recommended.
 Ovarian or testicular tissue from the other gender would be removed.
 In general, it was considered easier to reconstruct female genitalia than functioning male genitalia, so if the "correct" choice was not clear, the child was often assigned to be a girl.